thesimonharms/aksara.ts/README.md

  - Enable support for consonant final syllables (maybe by not dividing by strict syllables anymore but instead dividing into manageable pieces...)
  - Enable support for explicit aksara vowels instead of only current h+vowel system.
+ - Enable aksara -> latin
+ - Maybe add an optional explicit breaks mode where a character like `_` can be used to explicitly break syllables ???